kookaburra987/old-norse/README.md

 ### Concatenation of words
 * concat numeral with noun and put noun in correct number based on the numeral
 * concat preposition with noun and noun with numeral
+* concat definite article to noun
+* concat definite article with noun with adjective